 How to contact the ASAP Coordinator?

 The State of Utah is an equal opportunity employer.
 Hiring is done without regard to race, color, religion, national origin, sex, sexual orientation, gender identity, age, or disability.
 The State provides reasonable accommodations to the known disabilities of individuals in compliance with the Americans with Disabilities Act.
-For accommodation information or if you need special accommodations to complete the application process, please contact the Department of Human Resource Management at (801) 538-3025 or TTY (801) 538-3696.
+For accommodation information or if you need special accommodations to complete the application process, please contact the Division of Human Resource Management at (801) 957-9380 or TDD/TTY (801) 965-1248.